omeka/omeka-s-enduser/docs/content/item-sets.md

 To remove an asset which you have assigned as a thumbnail, click the "Clear" button below the image of the asset.
 To replace it, click select and either choose or upload a new thumbnail asset.

-**Owner**

-The ownership of an item set is usually assigned to the user account which creates the item set.
-You can use this dropdown to reassign ownership.
-The dropdown will load the user names (not email addresses) of users in the installation.
-Select a new user and save changes.

 ### Access Settings
 Item sets have two settings which control their access.
 They can be *public* or *not public* and they can be *open* or *closed*.